Aholicknight/memcached/README.md

 # memcached
 memcached Proof of Concept Amplification via spoofed source UDP packets.
 Educational and/or testing purposes only.
-Use of these tools against an unauthorized party may be unethtical, rude, and even illegal in some countries.
+Use of these tools against an unauthorized party may be unethical, rude, and even illegal in some countries.

 To install memcached please goto this link: